How to Look Luxe on a Budget (while also being sustainable for the environment)

 Love luxury bags but don’t want to shell out hundreds, or even thousands of dollars?
 Bag Borrow Steal is a REAL thing with REAL designer bags, and so is the newcomer to the group of rentals, Vivrelle.
-While Rent the Runway has favorites like DVF, Rebecca Minkoff, and Kate Spade, Bag Borrow Steal has the brands you completely covet - Gucci, Chanel, Louis, Fendi… you get the gist.
+While Rent the Runway has favorites like DVF, Rebecca Minkoff, and Kate Spade, Vivrelle has the brands you completely covet - Gucci, Chanel, Louis, Fendi… you get the gist.
 All for one monthly flat fee of $99 a month.
 Bag Borrow Steal, on the other hand, rents each bag for a separate monthly price, which can be good and bad.
-Some bags rent for as low as $50 a month, you can rock the designer duds for such a reasonable rate!
+Some bags rent for as low as $50 a month, and some can get into the high hundreds for something super bougie.
 Want to keep it for realsies?
-Their “Buy” Section is full of pre-used gems at a steal of a deal.
+Both have a “Buy” Section is full of pre-used gems at a steal of a deal.
 Want a pretty discount?
 Use code “SAHRA” at sign up with Vivrelle !

 Now if you’re the kind of person who wants to have their cake and eat it too (you want the goods and you want them FOREVER) then you need to think consignment, especially if you’re on a budget.
 The number on place I go to look for authentic designer goods is unwaveringly eBay.
 Yes, still, Though, I will say, that as someone who may be new to shopping used designer goods, it can be overwhelming.
 They are a number of fraudsters, deals that seem too good to be true, and fake items out there.
 A few key rules to remember shopping on eBay are: